openads-project/openadstack/docs/usage.md

 # Usage

-OpenADStack is designed to be integrated into a larger service composition that provides sensor or simulation inputs, vehicle interfaces, and deployment-specific configuration.
+OpenADStack is designed to be included in a larger deployment composition that provides sensor or simulation inputs, vehicle interfaces, and environment-specific configuration.
 Examples include operation on the [karl. research vehicle](https://karl.ac/) and closed-loop simulation with [OpenADSim](https://github.com/openads-project/openadsim).
 OpenADSim is the recommended entry point for complete simulation workflows with scenarios, maps, and configurable OpenADStack setups.

 To make OpenADStack directly accessible from this repository, the `demo` folder provides a self-contained open-loop setup.
 It replays recorded ROS 2 data, starts the stack with a predefined route, and opens the monitoring environment.
 This is a convenient way to explore the services, data flow, and outputs without connecting a vehicle or simulator.